 - have and maintain a valid agency licence

-- ensure the security guard and private investigators they hire have valid licences
+- ensure the security guards and private investigators they hire have valid licences

-Any business that sells the services of security guards and/or private investigators requires an agency licence.
-Agencies must ensure they maintain a valid licence and update it when they need to.
+Anyone seeking to sell the services of security guards or private investigators requires an agency licence.
+Agencies must ensure they maintain a valid licence.

 Agencies must update their information on file through ServiceOntario immediately if any of the following changes:

 Security guard or private investigator agencies are required to only hire licensed security guards or private investigators.
 If a security guard or private investigator employed by the agency is charged for working without a valid licence, the agency they work for may also face charges.